dgaydukov/cert-aws/sa/files/sa.md

 AS (Autonomous System) architecture (represented by unique number called an ASN).
 Each AS controls a collection of connected routing prefixes, representing a range of IP addresses.
 It then determines the routing policy inside the network.

 ###### MTU & Jumbo frame
 PDU (Protocol data unit) - single unit of information transmitted between 2 computers.
-At each layer PDU has it's own name
+At each layer PDU has it's own name:
+* IP - packet
 * TCP - segment
 * UDP - datagram
-* IP - packet
 MTU (Maximum transmission unit) - max size of PDU that can be transferred in single network layer transaction.
 MTU for Ethernet is 1500 bytes.
 Jumbo frame - ethernet frame with more than 1500 bytes MTU, usually up to 9000.
 The idea is that it's easy to process the contents of single large frame instead of many smaller frames.
-You can test all of this with `ping` command
+You can test all of this with `ping` command (actual size less for 28 bytes: 20 - IP header, 8 - ICMP header)
 ```
 # by default 84 bytes of data transfered
 ping google.com